kkarimi/bergen/README.md

 1. Use the sidebar to navigate through your file system
 2. Click on any markdown (.md) file to preview it
 3. Use the "Open File" button to navigate to a specific location
+4. Click the info (ℹ️) button in the tab bar to view detailed file information
-4. The app automatically renders markdown formatting and Mermaid diagrams
+5. The app automatically renders markdown formatting and Mermaid diagrams

 ## 🛠️ Built With